-1. Login to DSM, open the “Control Panel”, go to “File Services” and ensure that “enable rsync service” is checked.
+1. Log in to DSM, open the Control Panel, select File Services and ensure that enable rsync service is selected.

 NOTE: you can secure this one step further if you’d like by only opening port 22 traffic to internal IP addresses (use your internal IP address range).
 This rule must be above any “deny” rules that exist.

-sudo rsync -avnx / [USERNAME]@[NAS IP ADDRESS]:/[NAS VOLUME]/Backups/[PC NAME]
+sudo rsync -avnx / [USERNAME]@[NAS IP ADDRESS]:/[NAS VOLUME]/Backups/[DEVICE NAME]

 NOTE: the “n” command line parameter above will run a dry run when this is executed.
 This will NOT copy any files over.
 It will simply inform the user what files will be copied when the command (with the “n” parameter removed) is executed.
 It is also important to note that the first “/” in the Rsync command is the source data that we will be copying to the NAS.